 The downside with this plan is rain can seep down the inside of your visor and splash onto your glasses.
 Neither of which you can wipe easily and hinders visibility almost as much as fogging up.

 The holy grail of anti-fogging tech.
 Essentially a second visor stuck on the inside of your main visor, that acts like double glazing.
 They’re held in place by two pins on the sides of the visor that force the Pinlock to flex firm against the inside of the visor.
-The Pinlock’s inside surface stays warmer thanks to a sealed in bubble of air between it and the main visor, so no moisture condenses on it.
-Pinlock visors are incredible effective, as simple to fit, generally cost no more than £30-40.
+The Pinlock’s inside surface stays warmer thanks to a sealed in a bubble of air between it and the main visor, so no moisture condenses on it.
+Pinlock visors are incredibly effective, simple to fit, generally cost no more than £30-40.
 They are often supplied as standard or come ready fitted on many higher-end helmets.
 For most other helmets they’re an optional item you can purchase, but they aren’t available for all helmets.

 A similar insert to the Pinlock, but designed to stick on the inside of any visor.
-It doesn’t need the Pinlock bolts in the visor so is a good alternative to fit to any faceshield you have or for helmets where no Pinlock is available.
+It doesn’t need the Pinlock bolts in the visor so is a good alternative to fit any face shield you have or for helmets where no Pinlock is available.

 Respro Foggy Mask

-These masks can also tackle inhalation of air pollution as well as visor steam up.
+These Respro masks can also tackle inhalation of air pollution as well as visor steam up.
 The way they grip the nose can also help prevent warm breath from fogging up your glasses too.

 - Hydrophilic – that attract and absorb water droplets to stop fogging

-The advantage with many of these is they can also be applied to your glasses
+The advantage with many of anti-fog treatments is they can also be applied to your glasses

-The advantage with many of these is they can also be applied to your glasses, very useful not just on your bike to avoid steamed up specs when you park up and walk inside.
-Also on your internal sunvisor which is invaluable in the low winter sun but equally steams up all to easily.
-However, most of these hydrophobic treatments are soap based and so need regular reapplication every couple of days to remain effective.
+The advantage with many of these is they can also be applied to your glasses, very useful off your bike to avoid steamed up specs when you park up and walk inside from a cold outside.
+Also on your internal sun visor which can be invaluable to block out the low winter sun but equally steams up all too easily.
+However, most of these hydrophobic treatments are soap-based and so need regular reapplication every couple of days to remain effective.

 Above are many approaches on how to stop your visor steaming up that you can try, each with different pros and cons, some better than others.
-A steamed up visor and glasses can now be a thing of the past allowing you can concentrate on riding and see where you’re riding!
+A steamed up visor and glasses can now be a thing of the past, allowing you can concentrate on riding and see where you’re riding!
 It may be cold and wet out, but with the right gear you can still have a blast on the road.